v12technology/fluxtion/docs/sections/helloworld_imperative.md

 public record Event_B(double value) {}
 {% endhighlight %}

-# Generating the EventProcessor

-The process for building an event processor AOT with Fluxtion are quite simple:

-- Create user classes with business logic
-- Annotate callback methods
-    - **@OnEventHandler** annotation declares the [entry point]({{page.example_src}}/Event_A_Handler.java) of an execution path, triggered by an external event.
-    - **@OnTrigger** annotated [methods]({{page.example_src}}/DataSumCalculator.java) indicate call back methods to be invoked if a parent propagates a change.
-      The return boolean flag from a trigger method indicates if event notification should be propagated
-- Add the user classes to a [fluxtion builder]({{page.example_src}}/AotBuilder.java)
-- Add the Fluxtion maven plugin to your build [pom.xml](https://github.com/v12technology/fluxtion-examples/tree/main/imperative-helloworld/pom.xml), the event processor will be generated ahead of time (AOT) as part of the build
+# Step 2 - build the event processor

+All the pojo classes required for processing are linked together using an imperative style in our [AotBuilder]({{page.example_src}}/AotBuilder.java).
+The maven plugin interrogates the builder to generate an event processor that binds in all  the user pojos.

-Fluxtion inspects all the references from the supplied object list to generate the EventProcessor.
-As instances of Event_A_Handler, Event_B_Handler and DataSumCalculator are all directly or indirectly referenced by BreachNotifier there is no need to tell Fluxtion about them.
-Any connected instance will be automatically discovered and added to the final EventProcessor.
+Fluxtion generator binds all objects supplied in the `buildGraph(EventProcessorConfig eventProcessorConfig)` method.
+Any connected instance will be automatically discovered and added to the final event processor.
+Due to discovery only BreachNotifier needs to be added with `eventProcessorConfig.addNode(new BreachNotifier())` to bind the whole user object graph into the event processor.

+The configuration for the generated source file is set in the builder method `configureGeneration(FluxtionCompilerConfig fluxtionCompilerConfig)`

 <div class="tab">
   <button class="tablinks3" onclick="openTab3(event, 'AotBuilder')" id="aotBuilder">AotBuilder</button>